buzz-language/buzz/README.md

 ## How to build

 ### Requirements
-- Since this is built with Zig, you should be able to build buzz on a wide variety of architectures even though this has only be tested on x86.
+- Since this is built with Zig, you should be able to build buzz on a wide variety of architectures even though this has only be tested on x86/M1.
 - Linux or macOS (not much work is needed to make it work on [Windows](https://github.com/buzz-language/buzz/issues/74))
 - libpcre (not libpcre2)
-- libc on Linux
+- libc
-- [mimalloc](https://github.com/microsoft/mimalloc) (can be turned of by building buzz with `-Duse_mimalloc=false`)
+- [mimalloc](https://github.com/microsoft/mimalloc) (can be turned off by building buzz with `-Duse_mimalloc=false`)
+- LLVM 15.0.6 (for the coming soon JIT compiler)
 - zig master

 ### Steps